 As noted above, the normal course load per term is three courses (9 credits).
-The HAA PhD requires completion of 14 'classroom' courses, 10 of which must be graduate (2000-level courses).
+The HAA PhD requires completion of 12 courses (36 credits), 11 of which must be graduate (2000-level) seminar or lecture classroom courses.
+The 12th requirement may be fulfilled by a 'non-classroom' course, that is independent or directed study, thesis writing, language instruction, HAA 2006, HAA 2970, HAA 2903, HAA 2951, etc.

 Graduate students may not register for 10- and 100-level (introductory undergraduate lecture courses), nor may they register for HAA 1010 (the undergraduate capstone research seminar).

-Graduate students are, however, permitted to take a limited number of 1000-level undergraduate lecture courses.
-The Dean's Office permits graduate students to take a maximum of 12 credits of 1000-level coursework.
-In HAA, many 1000-level lecture courses carry a 2000-level cross-listing number.
-Whenever possible, graduate students must register under this

-2000-level number for 1000-level courses and are expected to fulfill graduate level work for the course as determined by the instructor.
+Graduate students are, however, permitted to take a maximum of 12 credits of 1000-level coursework.
+In HAA, many 1000-level lecture courses carry a 2000-level cross-listing number, making them eligible for consideration as part of the 12 courses required for the PhD.
+Whenever possible, graduate students must register under this 2000-level number for 1000-level courses and are expected to fulfill graduate level work for the course as determined by the instructor.
 Under no circumstances may these 2000-level cross-listed lecture courses count toward the seminars required for the HAA degree.